-- 1. "Arrest control" means actions taken by a peace officer to legally take physical custody of an alleged law violator. - 2.
-"Direct supervision" means an on-site observation of the attendee that includes: - a.
-A review of arrest control lesson plan(s); - b.
-Presentation methods in the classroom and "hands-on" demonstration/practice area; and - c.
-Testing/evaluation of the students. - 3.
-"Threat assessment" means a peace officer's awareness of a response to situations involving suspect/citizen approach and contact; to maintain optimum levels of readiness and safety should the contact situation degenerate.
+- 1. "Arrest control" means actions taken by a peace officer to legally take physical custody of an alleged law violator - 2.
+"Threat assessment" means a peace officer's awareness of a response to situations involving suspect/citizen approach and contact; to maintain optimum levels of readiness and safety should the contact situation degenerate